onap/archive-aai-esr-gui/docs/index.rst

 AAI-esr-server
 ------------------------------------------------

-ESR provide a way to register external system which not included in ONAP system, mainly inclouded VIM/VNFM/EMS/thirdparty SDNC. esr-gui as the front end of exteral system register service mainly provide a portal for users to register a external system.
+ESR provide a way to register external system which not include in ONAP system, mainly inclouded VIM/VNFM/EMS/thirdparty SDNC. esr-gui as the front end of external system register service mainly provide a portal for users to register a external system.

 ESR comprises two modules: the esr server module and the esr gui module.
 And both esr service and esr gui belongs A&AI.